Skip to content

 How to set default selections for dropdown and radio buttons

-1. Open the form field settings as described above.
+1. Open the form field settings (same process as above).

-3. Look for a Default or Default Selection option.
+3. Find the Default or Default Selection option.

-4. Choose which option should be pre-selected when the form loads.
+4. Pick which option should be pre-selected when the form loads.

 How to set default selections for checklists